zakirullin/cognitive-load/README.md

 ## Too many small methods, classes or modules
 > **Note**
-> Methods, classes and modules are interchangeable in this context
+> Method, class and module are interchangeable in this context

 Mantras like "methods should be shorter than 15 lines of code" or "classes should be small" turned out to be somewhat wrong.